Editor’s note:

 These components answer the most critical questions about a plan/project/initiative.
 Nothing is more frustrating than reading about grandiose plans by management when such considerations are poorly addressed.

-The RBCB Communications Strategy should be used by all professionals who are seeking to influence people, or by those who are required to implement changes in the organisation.
+The Flexible Communications Strategy should be used by professionals seeking to influence people or those required to implement changes within the organisation.

-For example, if a top executive fails to incorporate the six components that would help him disseminate important information in a simple and clear manner, then his ineffective communication skills have rendered him unable to garner the collective action required for the success of the initiative he champions.
+For example, you’re an executive in charge of an important project who fails to incorporate the six components that would help you disseminate important information in a simple and clear manner.
+Note that your ineffective communication skills will not inspire the collective action required for success.

-Practical applications of the RBCB Communications Strategy in Corporateville
+Practical Applications of the Flexible Communications Strategy in ‘Corporateville‘

-Even the most impressive theoretical framework of the Communications Strategy would be pointless unless it could be used.
+Even the most impressive theoretical framework of the Flexible Communications Strategy would be pointless unless it could be effectively applied.

-In the business world or corporateville, it’s important to effectively communicate for positive results in employee engagement, which as research has shown, leads to high levels of trust in management and greater productivity.
+In the business world or corporateville, it’s essential to communicate effectively for positive results in employee engagement.
+As research has shown, effective communication leads to critical business outcomes: 10% higher customer loyalty, 23% higher profitability, 14% greater productivity, and 63% fewer safety incidents.
 Therefore, professionals in charge of internal communications who adopt the Strategy will be better positioned to influence favourable attitudinal and behavioural outcomes inside the organisation.

-Similarly, using the Strategy with sincere, transparent messaging will enhance the external image of the company, thereby boosting its reputation as a trustworthy organisation.
+Similarly, using the framework with sincere and transparent messaging will enhance the company’s external image, thereby boosting its reputation as a trustworthy organisation.

-Nonetheless, the usefulness of the RBCB Communications Strategy isn’t limited to the corporate communications segment.
-All professionals, by virtue of their changing environments and in view of the present information age, are required to be proactive in their roles by communicating masterfully.
-To be perceived as credible and knowledgeable people, they must ensure that their messages are simple, relevant, consistent and flexible.
+Nonetheless, the usefulness of the Flexible Communications Strategy isn’t limited to the corporate communications segment.
+In this information age, all professionals, due to the changing nature of their environments, are required to communicate effectively.
+To be perceived as credible and knowledgeable, people must use the Strategy to ensure that their messages are simple, relevant, consistent, and flexible.

 1) Keeping the communications simple